Open-Cap-Table-Coalition/Open-Cap-Format-OCF/README.md

 ![](/docs/images/Transaction%20Stack%20Animation.gif)

+## Key OCF Concepts

+_OCF is designed to be extremely expressive and extensible.
+Pay particular attention to vesting and conversion, which have both been designed to support the types of complex, bespoke vesting and conversion conditions commonly found on attorney-drafted options and convertibles yet are (today) challenging to model in a structured format_

 ### Conversions

-The OCF conversion mechanism (which describes how, when and what a convertible security converts into) is based on three key concepts:
+The conversion of one OCF security into another is modeled using three key concepts which describe how, when and into what a convertible security converts into:

-1. Conversion Right: what can the security convert into?
+1. [Conversion Right](/schema/types/conversion_rights/): what can the security convert into?
-2. Conversion Trigger: when and under what conditions does the Conversion Right come into effect?
+2. [Conversion Trigger](/schema/types/conversion_triggers/): when and under what conditions does the Conversion Right come into effect?
-3. Conversion Mechanism: how is the coversion amount calculated?
+3. [Conversion Mechanism](/schema/types/conversion_mechanisms/): how is the coversion amount calculated?

-We use a similar design pattern for convertible stock (e.g. preferred stock), warrants (which don't "convert" but can be "exercised") and convertible securities (e.g. notes).
+We use the same design patterns for convertible stock (e.g. preferred stock converting into common), warrants (which don't "convert" but can be "exercised") and convertible securities (e.g. notes).

-Let's illustrate the design pattern using convertible securities as an example:
+Let's illustrate the design pattern using a convertible note as an example:

 ![](docs/images/OCF%20Conversion%20Diagram.png)